mg-Ben/MyKnowledge/Others/Elastic/Search/ElasticSearch/ElasticSearch.md

 ```elasticsearch.yml
 xpack.security.enabled: true
 ```
+In the current versions of ElasticSearch, this parameter is set to `true` by default even if you have commented it out in `elasticsearch.yml`.
+If you want to disable it, set it explicitly to `false`.
 ##### HTTPS (TLS/SSL for HTTP) with xpack.security
 ###### TLS/SSL - Transport Layer Security
 Generate the Transport-Layer [[Cybersecurity#Certificates|certificate]].
 To do so, use the [[#elasticsearch-certutil]] tool and: